schluppeck/learningMatlab/behaviour-04/README.md

 ## Some more details and a worked solution

-Please take a bit of time to read more details and look at [a worked solution to this](solution-README.md) as the next session will be the start of a different project.
+Please take a bit of time to read more details and look at [a worked solution to this](solution-README.md).

 ## Helpful commands